michal-g/Notebooks-to-Packages/2-Scripts/README.md

 The command `python A_predicting-ufo-sightings.py` is conspicuous in its brevity.
 For all the different modications and tweaks we could make to our analysis, all it does run one particular version of the sightings pipeline, one particular way.
-Running from the command line means we could append any arbitrary text to the command (why can't we do this in a notebook?) — can we leverage this fact?
+Running from the command line means we could append any arbitrary text to the command, impossible within a notebook — can we leverage this fact?

-Fortunately Python has a [package](https://docs.python.org/3.9/library/argparse.html) `argparse` (and some others) that allow a script to accept arguments from command line — that is, to parse text appended to the command `python A_predicting-ufo-sightings.py` into variables that can be accessed by code within the script.
+Fortunately Python has a [package](https://docs.python.org/3.9/library/argparse.html) `argparse` that allows a script to accept arguments from command line — that is, to parse text appended to the command `python A_predicting-ufo-sightings.py` into variables that can be accessed by code within the script[^2].
 In this script we are only using a small slice of the many possible ways `argparse` can parse input arguments, and yet we have already made out analysis considerably more flexible and interesting.

 `argparse` implements a two-tiered structure for passing arguments to a script, in which _positional_ arguments are